Vikranth3140/Mini-Codes/README.md

 # Python, C & Java Fun!

-Just some small mini codes written in python, c and java
+Just some small mini codes written in Python, C & Java for practice in [IIIT Delhi](https://iiitd.ac.in)

 **JUnit** usage and runninf mentioned in Java/JUnit